giacomelli/Buildron.SlackBotMod/README.md

 ![](docs/images/Buildron-SlackBotMod-take-screenshot.png)

-> You can talk with Buildron bot in a specified channel choosed on mod preferens or directly on his direct message channel.
+> You can talk with Buildron bot in a specified channel choosed on mod preferences or on its direct message channel.

 ### FAQ
 * Do you want to know more available Buildron bot messages?